 \section{Conclusions}

-Supersonic turbulence plays a key role in determining the structure and evolution of a wide range of astrophysical systems, from planetary to intergalactic scales.
-Such turbulence is driven by a variety of processes, including shear and rotation, which drive mostly solenoidal motions, and gravitational collapse and stellar feedback, which drive mostly compressive motions.
-This results in a density distribution whose properties depend on both the overall strength of the turbulence and the relative mix of these two types of motions.

-In cases in which efficient cooling leads to an equation of state that is nearly isothermal, this density distribution is often approximated as lognormal, with a variance that goes as $\sigma_{s,V}^2 \approx \ln(1 + b_s^2 M_{\rm V}^2)$, where $s \equiv \ln \rho/\rho_0$, $M_{\rm V}$ is the rms volume-weighted Mach number, and $b_s$ is a constant that depends on the partitioning of the driving energy between solenoidal and compressive modes (see eq.\ \ref{eq:standardfit}).
+Supersonic turbulence plays a key role in determining the structure and evolution of astrophysical systems over a wide range of scales.
+It is driven by both solenoidal and compressive forces, producing a density distribution that depends on the strength of the forcing and the mix of these two types of modes.
+In cases in which efficient cooling leads to a nearly isothermal equation of state, this density distribution is often approximated as lognormal, with a variance that goes as $\sigma_{s,{\rm V}}^2 \approx \ln \left(1 + b_s^2 M_{\rm V}^2 \right)$, where $s \equiv \ln \rho/\rho_0$, $M_{\rm V}$ is the rms volume-weighted Mach number, and $b_s$ is a constant that depends on the mix of solenoidal and compressive modes.

-However, this approach has several key limitations.
-First, it neglects the significant skewness that arises in such systems, particularly in the case where turbulence is compressively driven.
-Secondly, it assumes a relation between $\sigma_{s,V}^2$ and $M_{\rm V}$ that does not provide a good match in cases where the Mach number is large and the contribution from compressive driving is significant.
+However, this approximation has several key limitations.
+First, it neglects the significant skewness of $P_{\rm V}(s)$, particularly in the case in which turbulence is driven compressively.
+Secondly, it assumes a relation between $\sigma_{s,{\rm V}}^2$ and $M_{\rm V}$ that fails in cases in which the Mach number is large and/or the compressive driving is significant.